B-UMMI/DEN-IM/README.md

 # DEN-IM

-**warning:** DEN-IM is currently not compatible with the lastest nextflow version available on conda (19.07.0).
+**warning:** Due to an issue with Nextflow's latest release, DEN-IM is currently not compatible with the lastest nextflow version available on conda (19.07.0).
 To use DEN-IM please downgrate to version **18.10.1** until further notice (which I hope to be soon).
 Very sorry for the inconvinience!

 ![DEN-IM_logo](https://user-images.githubusercontent.com/15690332/60383483-47e5d900-9a69-11e9-9808-3a1d9023a32a.png)